-The Institute for Physical Therapy Education is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) to offer the Doctor of Physical Therapy (DPT) degree as the entry-level preparation for physical therapy practice.
+We are accredited to offer the Doctor of Physical Therapy (DPT) degree as the entry-level preparation for physical therapy practice.
 The Institute gained its initial accreditation in 1996, offering a Master of Science in Physical Therapy Education.

 In 2000, the Commission granted approval for the Institute to offer the Doctor of Physical Therapy degree and the first students received their DPT degrees in May of 2003.
 At that time, Widener was among the first ten programs nationwide to offer the DPT.

 In compliance with accreditation requirements, the Institute for Physical Therapy Education makes available the following outcome data regarding our entry-level DPT program.
-The outcome data for each benchmark is an average of three years of data as calculated by the standards for and reported in the most recent Annual Accreditation Report (AAR) submitted December 2011.
-The next AAR is due in December 2012.
+The outcome data for each benchmark is an average of three years of data as calculated by the standards for and reported in the most recent Annual Accreditation Report (AAR) submitted December 2015.
+The next AAR is due in December 2016.

-- Graduation Rate (2007-2009): 98%
+- Graduation Rate (2011-2013): 88%

-- Ultimate Pass Rate (2008-2010): 97%
+- Ultimate National Physical Therapy Exam Pass Rate (2011-2013): 95%

-- Employment Rate (2008-2010): 100%
+- Employment Rate (2012-2014): 98%

 - First time National Physical Therapy Exam Pass Rate - Class of 2015: 97.4%